Tom Dumoulin: Team Jumbo–Visma (2020–22)

 Dumoulin and his team announced he would take an indefinite leave from the sport in January 2021.
 Dumoulin indicated he needed time to better understand his motivations for cycling and its effects on his personal life.
 In May it was announced that he intended to return to racing in June at the Tour de Suisse to start his preparation for the COVID-19 pandemic-delayed 2020 Summer Olympics.
 He took the silver medal in the individual time trial event, for the second consecutive Olympic Games.
 Dumoulin finished his 2021 season early after he was hit by a motorist during training.

 He went into the 2022 Giro d'Italia with hopes of finding the form he had ridden with in previous years.
 Unfortunately things did not go his way, as he did not have much luck in the first two weeks and ended up abandoning ahead of the final rest day.
 On stage 7 however, Dumoulin featured as part of the day's breakaway along with his teammate Koen Bouwman.
 He had attacked out of the peloton to join the second breakaway attempt of the day, which would stay away to fight for the stage win.
 While both Dumoulin and Bouwman were dropped from the group at different times they were each able to fight their way back to the front.
 As the end of the stage neared Dumoulin rode hard to set Bouwman up for the stage win, celebrating his teammate's victory as he crossed the line in Potenza.
 Several weeks later, Dumoulin posted a statement to his Instagram account, announcing that he would retire at the end of the 2022 season.

+Personal life

+Dumoulin and his wife had their first child, a son, on 8 October 2024.